jsfehler/stere/README.rst

     )

 Which style you pick depends entirely on how you want to model the page.
-RepeatingArea does the most good with collections where the number of areas can't be predicted, such as inventory lists.
+RepeatingArea does the most good with collections where the number of areas and/or the contents of the areas can't be predicted, such as inventory lists.

 Using a Page Object in a test can be done like so: